SarahDar/SarahDar/README.md

 **SarahDar/SarahDar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 ### Where you teach
-I am a CS major turned computer science learning designer
+I am a CS major turned UI/UX Designer + Frontend Developer
 ### First “tech” you owned
 A microscope
 ### Hometown